Professional Development Opportunities

 You can find additional information about the Peck Research on Writing Symposium on the official webpage.

 Celebration of Student Writing

 Hosted by General Education English, this writing showcase displays the exciting work happening in English classes to the wider university community.
 The Celebration of Student Writing includes a wide variety of student writing, from projects developed in first-year writing and sophomore literature classes to academic and creative compositions completed by advanced English students.
 English 1020 instructors in particular are encouraged to invite students to create research poster presentations for this event as a way to share their research with an audience outside of the classroom.

-Limited space is also available for readings/screenings/performances—and these need not necessarily be from spring classes; if you have a student who submitted stellar work during Fall 2017, nominating that individual to read that work is an excellent form of recognition.
+Limited space is also available for readings/screenings/performances—if you have a student who submitted stellar work in the past year, nominating that individual to read that work is an excellent form of recognition.
 And finally, one way to encourage your students to participate in this event is to allow them to present at the Celebration of Student Writing in lieu of taking a Final Exam.

 Putting yourself up for awards is an invaluable way to develop your professional identity and build your CV to impress future employers.
 It's also a great way to simply get recognized for the wonderful work you do (and many come with monetary prizes!).
-You can find more information about available awards here, as well as information about many awards you can nominate your students for, so they too can be recognized for their acccomplishments.
-The John N. McDaniel Excellence in Teaching Award, the William R. Wolfe Graduate Writing Award, and the General Education English Writing Awards will be of particular interest to GTAs.
-Applying for these awards, even if you don't get selected, is a valuable time to develop materials like Teaching Philosophies that you'll eventually need on the job search, and nominating students for GEWA can have a huge impact on student writers.
+You can find more information about available awards here, as well as information about many awards you can nominate your students for, so they too can be recognized for their accomplishments.
+The John N. McDaniel Excellence in Teaching Award, the William R. Wolfe Graduate Writing Award, and the True Blue Core Writing Awards will be of particular interest to GTAs.
+Applying for these awards, even if you don't get selected, is a valuable time to develop materials like Teaching Philosophies that you'll eventually need on the job search, and nominating students for TBC Writing Awards can have a huge impact on student writers.
 So put yourself (and your students' great work) out there!